~ 5 street trees in front of the library

-Native to the Himalayas, this drought-tolerant tree is commonly planted throughout Europe and North America.
-Notice the upright cones that are characteristic of all true cedars.
+Native to the Himalayas.
+Notice the upright cones that are characteristics of all true cedars.
 It is similar to the Atlas Cedar, but the top of the tree and the branches are droopy and the needles are longer and softer.
 The botanical name is derived from the Sanskrit devadara, which means tree of the gods.

-Love them or hate them, Liquidambars have been planted extensively in Palo Alto.
-This tree shows one of the problematic features of Liquidambars: their ability to break sidewalks.
+Love them or hate them, American Sweetgums have been planted extensively in Palo Alto.
+This tree shows one of the problematic features of American Sweetgums: their ability to break sidewalks.
 The original sidewalk has been replaced with one that curves around the tree.
-On the street side, roots were cut when the curb and gutter were replaced after being broken by the tree.
+On the street side, the curb and gutter have been broken and pushed toward the street by the tree.

-1141 Cedar Street, to the right of the alley to the right
+~ 1141 Cedar Street, to the right of the alley next door

-1231 Parkinson Avenue, right side of the house
+~ 1231 Parkinson Avenue, right side of house

 A grand tree!
 Tolerates poor soils and is generally insect and disease resistant.
 Often grows at an angle, usually towards the sunny Southwest.
 Native to the Mediterranean area, its name comes from the ancient city of Syria.
 The light-colored sapwood and reddish-brown heartwood are dense, strong, and very durable.
 This wood was used to build the historic Roman ships of Nemi.
 The bark is rich in tannin and was used to tan animal hides.

 This tree is known for its dramatic red, yellow, or purple fall color.
-Chinese Tallow Trees grow to 35' with an upright, rounded canopy and lovely heart-shaped leaves.
-The light green foliage is dense, but flutters at the slightest breeze.
+Chinese Tallow Trees grow to 35’ with an upright, rounded canopy and lovely heart-shaped leaves.
 They give light-to-moderate shade and can grow fast when given plenty of water.
-The name "tallow tree" is derived from the Chinese practice of using the waxy coating around the seeds for making candles.
+The name “tallow tree” is derived from the Chinese practice of using the waxy coating around the seeds for making candles.

 Coast Redwoods are protected by the City of Palo Alto.
 Their native habitat is coastal hills and valleys where foggy weather is more prevalent.
 “The Magic Forest” was named in memory of Edith Ellery Patton, a teacher at Walter Hays School who took her students to the grove to read stories to them.

-1335 Hopkins Avenue, center of the front yard
+~ 1335 Hopkins Avenue, center of front yard

 “California’s mightiest oak,” according to Sunset’s Western Garden Book.
 A Valley Oak should determine the other landscaping around it, since watering of smaller plants around its roots can cause root crown fungus to develop, leading to falling limbs and death of the tree.
 The lack of landscaping around this tree is ideal.